Over the years I have discovered some valuable airport hacks that make traveling by plane all the more pleasurable. Even on a budget.

 If you are a skinflint like me, then you will like this post.

-Although I can’t advise you on how to get into VIP lounges or receive upgrades – I’m currently backpacking the world with my husband and two teenagers, airline staff value their jobs, there’s no way on God’s earth they would ever risk putting us lot up into first class.
+Although I can’t advise you on how to get into VIP lounges or receive upgrades – I’m currently backpacking the world with my husband and two teenagers, airline staff value their jobs, there’s no way they would ever risk putting us lot up into first class.

 Not with the way my son’s feet smell.

-But I can give you some hacks and tips on how to make airplane travel on a budget all the more enjoyable – with or without kids.
+I can give you some hacks and tips on how to avoid jet lag and make aeroplane travel on a budget all the more enjoyable – with or without kids.
+And remember to check out our awesome travel checklist for before you leave the house!

 For Pinterest ⇓